camunda/camunda-docs-manual/site/src/documents/api-references/rest/process-definition/get-rendered-form.html.md

 ---

 Retrieves the rendered form for a process definition.
-This method can be used for getting the html rendering of a [Generated Task Form](ref:/guides/user-guide/#tasklist-task-forms-generated-task-forms).
+This method can be used for getting the HTML rendering of a [Generated Task Form](ref:/guides/user-guide/#tasklist-task-forms-generated-task-forms).

 Method
 --------------